hosenmatz/PLUS/README.md

 # Otto DIY+ (PLUS)

 Special thanks to all these #Ottobuilder that made and are making this project evolve and accessible to everyoone in the world.
-If we we are missing one please let us know!

 ## License CC-BY-SA